Epiglottitis

 Treatment

-The first goal of treatment is to make sure the airway is open.
+The first goal of treatment is to open the airway.
 If the person cannot breathe, emergency care is given, such as:

-• Endotracheal intubation—a breathing tube is put through the nose or mouth to the airway
+• Endotracheal intubation—a breathing tube is put through the nose or mouth to open the airway

-• Tracheotomy—a breathing tube is inserted directly into the airway, if the airway is swollen shut
+• Tracheotomy—a breathing tube is inserted through an incision in the neck and passed into the airway

-The cause of epiglottitis also needs to be treated.
+The cause of epiglottitis will also need to be treated.
 Options are:

 • IV antibiotics—to treat infection